matsui528/annbench/README.md

 ```

 ## Run all algorithms on all dataset
 - It may take some hours for building.
-Once the indices are built, the search takes some minutes.
+Once you've finished building the indices, the search itself may take only some minutes.
 ```bash
 python download.py --multirun dataset=siftsmall,sift1m
 python run.py --multirun dataset=siftsmall,sift1m algo=linear,annoy,ivfpq,hnsw